 But these people do seem to be cut from a different cloth.
 It appears that their value systems are so deeply entrenched that when faced with a challenging situation, they don’t think—they just do.
 They don’t need time to think because they’ve already chosen the way they want to live.

-“The key to heroism is a concern for other people in need—a concern to defend a moral cause, knowing there is a personal risk, done without expectation of reward,” says past president of the American Psychological Association Philip Zimbardo, whose current research studies the nature of heroism.
+“The key to heroism is a concern for other people in need—a concern to defend a moral cause, knowing there is a personal risk, done without expectation of reward,” says Stanford University professor emeritus of psychology Philip Zimbardo, whose past research has studied the nature of heroism.

 A boy who was present during the attack was later reported as saying, “I feel like I could have done something, but I don’t feel like I have any responsibility for anything that happened.”

 The bystander effect sounds harsh, but responsibility can be diffused among a crowd, causing a crisis to become impersonal and dehumanizing.
-If you’re in trouble, researchers say that one effective way to overcome the bystander effect is to focus on one person in the crowd, make eye contact and directly ask for help.
+If you’re in trouble, researchers say that one effective way to overcome the bystander effect is to “single out an individual from the crowd, make eye contact and directly ask for assistance.”
 Do everything you can to humanize the situation.

 The same advice can also be applied to hostage situations.
 A popular thread on the question-and-answer website Quora asks, “What should you do if someone puts a gun to your head?”
 Former police officer Justin Freeman’s top advice, other than staying calm, is merely to make eye contact with the assailant.
 “It sounds simplistic, but looking into their eyes forces them to acknowledge, if only to themselves, your humanity in this situation,” Freeman writes.